 NSF plans to use the successful National Day of Civic Hacking event as a model for future collaboration with the IT and research communities.
-Indeed, NSF shall once again be hosting a "National Day of Civic Hacking" event in 2014 as well as continue to serve as host to the local Northern Virginia Code for America Brigade.
-During 2014 this group put together an application that ties together NSF award data and United States Patent Trademark Office data resulting in data analytic tools as well as visual presentations showing connections between NSF basic research grants that resulted in patents.
+Indeed, NSF shall once again participate in a "National Day of Civic Hacking" event in 2015 as well as continue to serve as host to the local Northern Virginia Code for America Brigade.

-Solicitations -- A mechanism NSF uses to make the academic community aware of funding opportunities are solicitations.
+- Solicitations A mechanism NSF uses to make the academic community aware of funding opportunities are solicitations.
 Frequently, these solicitations provide for mechanisms that enable interested parties to ask solicitation-specific questions.
-In addition, solicitation-specific frequently asked questions (FAQ) websites are created, where appropriate.

-Feedback and inquiries received through online feedback mechanisms are monitored and suggestions are compiled for review and consideration.
-NSF representatives respond directly to inquiries received through feedback aliases and questions that appear frequently are incorporated into FAQ documents, which are subsequently posted online and distributed during outreach activities.

-Feedback email aliases -- NSF has multiple email aliases that the public and research community can use to reach out to the foundation with questions or provide feedback on a variety of topics.
+In addition, solicitation-specific frequently asked questions (FAQ) websites are created, where appropriate. - Feedback and inquiries received through online feedback mechanisms are monitored and suggestions are compiled for review and consideration.
+NSF representatives respond directly to inquiries received through feedback aliases and questions that appear frequently are incorporated into FAQ documents, which are subsequently posted online and distributed during outreach activities. - Feedback email aliases NSF has multiple email aliases that the public and research community can use to reach out to the foundation with questions or provide feedback on a variety of topics.
 These include NSF policy (policy@nsf.gov), NSF services (info@nsf.gov and feedback@research.gov), and NSF's participation in open government (opengov@nsf.gov).